 LDR 301.
-Communication and Technology Workshop (1) This course will examine the process of planning, organizing, developing and delivering an effective
+Communication and Technology Workshop (1) This course will examine the process of planning, organizing, developing and delivering an effective presentation.

-- presentation.
 The general concepts involved in presentations will be explored.
-In particular, technology enhancements and tools for presentations will be explored, using Microsoft PowerPoint as an example. - LDR 310.
-Work, Motivation, and Choice (3) This highly interdisciplinary course deals with the problems, purpose, and function of work in our daily lives, especially as they affect our character development and define us as human beings.
-Given the profound effects of work on our total development and happiness, it is crucial to examine critically what we choose to do and, therefore, become. - LDR 320.
+In particular, technology enhancements and tools for presentations will be explored, using Microsoft PowerPoint as an example.
+Pre/corequisite: ENG 230.

+LDR 310.
+Work, Motivation, and Leadership (3) This highly interdisciplinary course deals with the problems, purpose, and function of work in our daily lives, especially as they affect our character development and define us as human beings.
+Given the profound effects of work on our total development and happiness, it is crucial to examine critically what we choose to do and, therefore, become.
+Pre- or corequisite: ENG 230.

+LDR 320.
 Leadership Theories and Applications (3) This course presents an overview of the field of leadership with application to business and other organizations.
-Emphasis will be on critical evaluation of various types of leadership. - LDR 350.
+Emphasis will be on critical evaluation of various types of leadership.
+LDR 350.
 Leadership in Historical Perspective (3) Historical development of the leadership of complex organizations is traced through an interdisciplinary approach drawing on leadership theory and historical studies of complex organizations.
-Emphasis is on the Industrial Revolution and the Progressive Era. - LDR 360.
+Emphasis is on the Industrial Revolution and the Progressive Era.
+Prerequisites: ENG 230, and LDR 310 or LDR 320.

+LDR 360.
 Organizational Behavior and Leadership (3) An examination of individual and group behavior in organizations.
 Topics include: forming work groups, group dynamics, group cohesion, differentiation and effectiveness, morale, situational factors in the working environment, concepts of motivation and leadership, and managing group processes.
-Emphasis is placed on development of decision-making strategies and determination of which tasks are best handled by groups or individuals. - LDR 400.
+Emphasis is placed on development of decision-making strategies and determination of which tasks are best handled by groups or individuals.
+Prerequisites: ENG 230, and LDR 310 or LDR 320.

+LDR 400.
 Small Group Leadership (3) An examination of the dynamics of leadership and group decision-making.
-The course takes a balanced approach that blends theory, research, and practice. - LDR 410.
+The course takes a balanced approach that blends theory, research, and practice.
+Prerequisites: ENG 230, and LDR 310 or LDR 320.
+LDR 410.
 Managing Diversity in the Workplace (3) This course examines management and leadership issues arising from both demographic and legal trends in increasing workplace diversity.
-Students examine the implications of workplaces characterized by differences in gender, ethnicity, cultural heritage, and lifestyle. - LDR 420.
+Students examine the implications of workplaces characterized by differences in gender, ethnicity, cultural heritage, and lifestyle.
+Prerequisites: ENG 230, and LDR 310 or LDR 320.

+LDR 420.
 Conflict Management and Resolution (3) A study of various methods of conflict resolution at different organizational levels.
 The course deals with causes of conflict and the process of conflict management and resolution.
-Different negotiating techniques and approaches to bargaining will be explored through a series of case studies. - LDR 450.
-Management for Performance Excellence (3) Drawing on the work of Juran, Deming, Crosby, and other writers and practitioners, students develop an awareness and working knowledge of how to design, implement, and monitor a Performance Excellence process in an organization. - LDR 451.
-Performance Excellence Workshop (1) Students will select an actual organization (preferably their current and/or most recent employer) and design for implementation a performance excellence program utilizing the lessons derived from LDR 450. - LDR 490.
-Senior Seminar in Leadership (4) An integrative course dealing with topics areas covered in the previous courses.
+Different negotiating techniques and approaches to bargaining will be explored through a series of case studies.
+Prerequisites: ENG 230, and LDR 310 or LDR 320.

+LDR 450.
+Management for Performance Excellence (3) Drawing on the work of Juran, Deming, Crosby, and other writers and practitioners, students develop an awareness and working knowledge of how to design, implement, and monitor a

+Performance Excellence process in an organization.
+Prerequisites: LDR 310 and LDR 320 plus 9 hours of additional LDR, MGT, or upper-level PSY courses.
+LDR 490.
+Senior Seminar in Leadership (3) An integrative course dealing with topics areas covered in the previous courses.
 The course utilizes a holistic approach to better explore the linkages of spiritual, psychological, ethical, legal, historical, and social dimensions of leadership.
+Prerequisites: LDR 310 and LDR 320 plus 12 hours of additional LDR, MGT, or upper-level PSY courses.
 LDR 495.
 Special Topics in Leadership (1-3) Special study and investigation of a specific area of leadership.
 Content depends on the needs of students and the interests of the faculty.